 A Modern West Palm Beach Experience

 New members are invited to choose from four categories of membership to suit their individual lifestyle needs.
-All members will enjoy the 80,000-square-foot Clubhouse and 24,000-square-foot Sports Village, giving them unlimited access to the fitness facilities, four unique dining venues, the spa, pool complex, pickleball, and a full calendar of social events.
-The Ibis Cultural Association has developed over 20 clubs with like-minded members, including the photography club, the performing arts, painting classes, a film series, and much more.
+All members will enjoy the 100,000-square-foot Clubhouse and 24,000-square-foot Sports Village, giving them unlimited access to the fitness facilities, four unique dining venues, the spa, pool complex, pickleball, and a full calendar of social events.
+The ICA: Ibis Clubs and Activities has developed over 30 clubs with like-minded members, including the photography club, the performing arts, painting classes, a film series, and much more.

 Our most popular membership is Premier Golf, offering the most extensive level of privileges, including unlimited access to the 54 holes of Nicklaus golf, 20-acre practice facility, and 16 Har-Tru tennis courts.
-The Signature Golf, Tennis, and Social Sports memberships offer more lifestyle options.
+The Signature Golf, and Tennis memberships offer more lifestyle options.
 Please contact the Membership Director at 561.625.8500, ext.
 5142 for more information.

 For those who love natural surroundings and beautiful wildlife, The Club at Ibis is sure to please and enthrall even the most avid enthusiast.
 Ibis, situated adjacent to the Grassy Waters Preserve, is where residents can catch a glimpse of fascinating creatures such as deer, otters, and even the occasional alligator!